aaronshaver/google-privacy-enhancer/README.md

 ------------

 1. Install Python on your machine: https://www.python.org/downloads/
-  2. I developed with Python 2.7.5, so I'm not 100% sure if it'll work with 3.x
+  2. I developed with Python 2.7.5.
+In Python 3.4.x you'll get `NameError: name 'xrange' is not defined`.
-2. Install pip:
+2. Install pip
-  3. On Windows, Python 3.4.x will come with pip already
   4. On Mac OS X, try `sudo easy_install pip`
 3. Install Selenium for Python: `pip install selenium`
   4. If Python isn't in your PATH, you might need to do something like `C:\Python34>Scripts\pip.exe install selenium`